ciaranra/PECOS-alt/README.md

 #### Optional Dependencies

-- **LLVM version 14**: Required for QIR (Quantum Intermediate Representation) support
+- **LLVM version 14**: Required for LLVM IR execution support
   - Linux: `sudo apt install llvm-14`
   - macOS: `brew install llvm@14`
+  - Windows:
+    - For development builds, use the included setup script: `.\scripts\setup_llvm.ps1`
+    - This will extract the bundled LLVM 14.0.6 and configure the build and test environment
-  - Windows: Download LLVM 14.x installer from [LLVM releases](https://releases.llvm.org/download.html#14.0.0)
+    - Alternatively, download LLVM 14.x installer from [LLVM releases](https://releases.llvm.org/download.html#14.0.0)

   **Note**: Only LLVM version 14.x is compatible.
-LLVM 15 or later versions will not work with PECOS's QIR implementation.
+LLVM 15 or later versions will not work with PECOS's LLVM runtime implementation.

-  If LLVM 14 is not installed, PECOS will still function normally but QIR-related features will be disabled.
+  If LLVM 14 is not installed, PECOS will still function normally but LLVM IR execution features will be disabled.

 ### Julia Package (Experimental)